Pennsylvania Cerebral Palsy Attorneys

 - The United Way of Pennsylvania (Harrisburg, Pennsylvania): This organization has numerous branches throughout the state, and provides services ranging from early education to financial assistance.

-Other resources that provide information regarding financial assistance include the Need Help Paying Bills resource guide to financial assistance.
+- Need Help Paying Bills resource guide to financial assistance

-Educational resources can vary depending on your child’s age, abilities, and other considerations.
-If a child is very young (under the age of three), there are Early Intervention programs available to help your child’s developmental delays and maximize their potential.
-These children often have IFSP (Individualized Family Service Plans) that can outline the child’s needs and develop a plan to help the child transition into a school environment.
+Educational resources and their availability can vary depending on your child’s age, abilities, and the geographical region in which you reside.
+If a child is very young (ages 0-3), there are Early Intervention programs available to help your child’s developmental delays and maximize their potential.
+Families and specialists develop Individualized Family Service Plans (IFSPs) that can outline the child’s needs and develop a plan to help the child transition into a school environment.

 - The CADES program (Swarthmore, Pennsylvania) provides Early Intervention Services, special education schooling for ages 3-21, adult day programs, residential services, and transportation programs.